Floopert/CW2024/Readme.md

     CollisionHandler.java | LevelParent.java: The takeDamage() methods called in these classes are amended accordingly to fit the new takeDamage() method parameters.

 ### user plane's projectile can now be upgraded and will shoot different projectiles.
+[Commit: 38e29a3]
     Description: By picking up powerups, user plane's projectile can be upgraded to deal more damage.
 To achieve this functionality, additional classes UserProjectileFactory.java & UserProjectileT2.java is created.
 The brief description of these classes is done at the New Java Classes section below.

     UserProjectile.java: This class is now renamed to UserProjectileT1.java